Therac-25: Yakima Valley Memorial Hospital, 1987

 On January 17, 1987, a patient was to receive a treatment with two film-verification exposures of 4 and 3 rad, plus a 79-rad photon treatment for a total exposure of 86 rad.
 Film was placed under the patient and 4 rad were administered through a 22 cm × 18 cm opening.
 The machine was stopped, the aperture was opened to 35 cm × 35 cm and a dose of 3 rad was administered.
 The machine stopped.
 The operator entered the room to remove the film plates and adjust the patient's position.
 He used the hand control inside the room to adjust the turntable.
 He left the room, forgetting the film plates.
 In the control room, after seeing the "Beam ready" message, he pressed the key to fire the beams.
-After 5 seconds the machine stopped and displayed a message that quickly disappeared.
+After 5 seconds the machine stopped and displayed a message saying "Malfunction 54" that quickly disappeared.
 Since the machine was paused, the operator pressed (Proceed : continue).
 The machine stopped, showing "Flatness" as the reason.
 The operator heard the patient on the intercom, but could not understand him, and entered the room.
 The patient had felt a severe burning sensation in his chest.
 The screen showed that he had only been given 7 rad.
 A few hours later, the patient showed burns on the skin in the area.
 Four days later the reddening of the area had a banded pattern similar to that produced in the incident the previous year, and for which they had not found the cause.
-The AECL began an investigation, but was unable to reproduce the event.
+AECL began an investigation, but was unable to reproduce the event.

 The hospital physicist conducted tests with film plates to see if he could recreate the incident, which involved two X-ray parameters with the turntable in field-light position.
 The film appeared to match the film that was left by mistake under the patient during the accident.
 It was found the patient was exposed to between 8,000 and 10,000 rad instead of the prescribed 86 rad.
 The patient died in April 1987 from complications due to radiation overdose.
 The relatives filed a lawsuit that ended with an out-of-court settlement.